Authress-Engineering/aws-architect.js/README.md

 * Authorization flow created in index.html for the website (static content)
 * conventioned based static S3 website using the `/content` directory
 * conventioned based lambda functions specified as an argument to the associated functions.
+* Creates a ServiceRole to execute Lambda functions.
 * Lambda/API Gateway setup for seemless integration.
 * Automatic creation of AWS resources when using `AwsArchitect.PublishPromise()`.
 Including:
 	* Lambda functions